anvilproject/anvil-portal/content/learn/learn.md

 1. Set up a GCP Billing Account Budget and appropriate alerts.

 1. In Terra, create a Terra Billing Account and use it to create or clone workspaces and pay for any compute, storage, or egress fees.

 If you plan to share your Terra Billing Project or a workspace with others be sure you ( and they) have a basic understanding of cloud costs and how cloud costs flow through to the workspace‘s ( and not the user’s) Terra Billing Account.

-<hero> For additional information and detailed instructions for setting up billing as an individual see  [Understanding Workspaces](/learn/billing-setup/creating-a-google-cloud-account). </hero>
+<hero> For additional information and detailed instructions for setting up billing as an individual see  [How to Set Up Billing in Terra](https://support.terra.bio/hc/en-us/articles/360026182251-How-to-set-up-billing-in-Terra). </hero>